GRIDAPPSD/app-deconfliction/service/README.md

 ├── README.md
 ├── run-deconfliction.sh
 ├── sim-starter
-    ├── run-sim.sh
-    ├── sim-sim.py
     ├── sim-starter.py
-    ├── time-series.csv
     ├── ieee123apps.xml
-    ├── 123-config.json
+    ├── 123apps-config.json
     └── ...
 ├── optimization-apps
+    ├── optimization-app-pulp.py
     ├── optimization-app-cvxpy.py
-    ├── optimization-app-pulp.py
     ├── run-resilience.sh
     ├── run-decarbonization.sh
     └── run-profit.sh
-├── workflow-apps
-    ├── resilience-app.py
-    ├── run-resilience.sh
-    ├── decarbnonization-app.py
-    └── run-decarbonization.sh
 ├── deconfliction-pipeline
     ├── deconfliction-pipeline.py
     └── run-pipeline.sh
-├── deconfliction-methods
-    ├── compromise-rd-method.py
-    ├── compromise-rdp-method.py
-    ├── exclusivity-r-method.py
-    └── ...
 └── shared
     ├── AppUtil.py
     ├── MethodUtil.py
     └── sparql.py
 ````

-Note "..." indicates files similar to the one preceding and there are additional files in the repo that are omitted in the layout above and superfluous to the existing deconfliction workflow.
+Note "..." indicates files similar to the one preceding and there are additional files in the repo that are omitted in the layout above and not important to the understanding of the deconfliction service.

 ## Prerequisites